briglx/azure_container_app/README.md

 # File Processing Pipeline

-Example project demonstraiting an automated workflow for file processing.
+Example project demonstrating an automated workflow for file processing.
 Uploading a file triggers a containerized application that processes the file and writes results back to the storage account.

 ![Architecture Overview](./docs/architecture_overview.drawio.png)